 In all cases, the victim is told that sharing the information with law enforcement could have negative implications for their loved ones.
 These calls are fraudulent and no Embassy personnel are involved.
 Anyone who receives such a call is advised to first contact their loved one at their usual number in the United States.
 In most instances, the alleged victim has been reachable by normal means.
 Please notify the Embassy as well as local authorities or the FBI about such schemes.

 The U.S. Embassy in Panama has received numerous property dispute complaints.
-The complaints include lost property, broken contracts, additional payments, accusations of fraud and corruption, and occasionally threats of violence.
+The complaints include lost property, broken contracts, demands for additional payments, accusations of fraud and corruption, and occasionally threats of violence.
 There are two root causes for a large proportion of the complaints – title issues and a weak judiciary.

 The majority of land in Panama and almost all land outside of Panama City is not titled.
 The lack of clear title leads to competing claims to property and frequently to lawsuits.
 The judicial system’s capacity to resolve contractual and property disputes is weak and open to corruption.
 U.S. Citizens should exercise more due diligence in purchasing real estate than they would normally do in the United States.

 Engaging a reputable attorney and licensed real estate broker is strongly recommended.
 U.S. Citizens considering purchasing property in Panama may wish to contact the American Chamber of Commerce in Panama City at www.panamcham.com for further guidance.
 For more information, please see our Property Information Sheet, which also includes a link to a list of attorneys that are willing to assist US citizens abroad.